cb-technologists/blog/content/posts/tekton-jx-orchestration.md

 We may know [Jenkins X](https://jenkins-x.io) as a new pure CI/CD cloud native implementation slightly different than [Jenkins](https://jenkins.io).
 It is based on the use of Kubernetes Custom Resource Definitions (CRD's) to experience a seamless execution of CI/CD pipelines.
 This happens by leveraging the power of Kubernetes in terms of scalability, infrastructure abstraction and velocity.

 The new main approach of Jenkins X is about a serverless experience, because there is no more traditional Jenkins engine running.
 So, it relies on a CI/CD pipeline engine that can run on any standard Kubernetes deployment.
-This engine is the [Tekton CD project ](https://github.com/tektoncd/pipeline), a Google project that is also - like Jenkins X - part of the [Continuous Delivery Foundation](https://cd.foundation/).
+This engine is the [Tekton CD project ](https://github.com/tektoncd/pipeline), a former Google project that is also - like Jenkins X - part of the [Continuous Delivery Foundation](https://cd.foundation/).

 In this post, we are showing the power of Tekton as a decoupled CI/CD pipeline engine execution.
 But more important, why an orchestration pipeline platform is practically required to design, configure and run your pipelines for the whole Delivery process.
 This orchestration platform is Jenkins X.